ie-ProCon/AmidakujiNetowork/README.md

-first more edit more edit
+first more edit more edit more